ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 According to RFC 7942, "this will allow reviewers and working groups to assign due consideration to documents that have the benefit of running code, which may serve as evidence of valuable experimentation and feedback that have made the implemented protocols more mature.
 It is up to the individual working groups to use this information as they see fit".

-## Implementing the Deprecation Header Field
+## Implementing the Deprecation Header

 This is a list of implementations that implement the deprecation header field: